Best League of Legends Betting Sites in 2022

 League of Legends Tournaments & Prize Pools

-The most visible aspect of the game to people who don’t play LoL are the massive tournaments it features, which can pack stadiums full of people.
-Obviously not every tournament is prestigious enough to be hosted at Madison Square Garden, but the North American Championship in 2015 fit the bill.
-The largest tournaments of LoL are hosted by Riot Games themselves, such as the $2.2 million USD prize pool tournament for the 2014 World Championship.
+The most visible aspect of the game for people who don’t play LoL are the massive tournaments it features, which can pack stadiums full of people.
+The largest tournaments of LoL are hosted by Riot Games themselves, such as the $2.2 million USD prize pool tournament for the 2019 LoL Worlds.
 Every continent has its own regional scene of teams, qualifiers, and tournaments, but there are also multiple international and invitational events as well (with the World Championship being the largest and most important of them).

 Betting on League of Legends

 Nearly every site that offers any kind of esports betting will offer the chance to bet on League of Legends.
-Something to consider for residents of the United States is that, as of this writing, the only legal means to make money on esports is through esports fantasy sites (which are similar in format to fantasy live action sports, using in-game stats).
-Two popular fantasy esports sites are Vulcun and Alpha Draft, and they both feature LoL fantasy teams.
-Even people uninterested in fantasy esports may want to look at those sites because they both feature a plethora of player and team stats which can help for more traditional kinds of bets.
+Something to consider for residents of the United States is that, as of this writing, the only legal means to make money on esports is through esports fantasy sites (which are similar in format to fantasy live-action sports, using in-game stats).
+A very popular fantasy esports site is DraftKings, which feature League of Legends fantasy teams.

 There’s a very long list of sites which offer more traditional wagering on esports, some of which include:

-The types of bets that can be made on esports are much like for live action sports.
-A person can make a future bet on the winner of a tournament, a bet on the winner of a single match, a proposition bet such as “how many matches team X will win” in a given tournament, or a handicap bet on a series outcome.
+The types of bets that can be made on esports are much like for live-action sports.
+A person can make a future bet on the winner of a tournament, a bet on the winner of a single match, a proposition bets such as “how many matches team X will win” in a given tournament, or a handicap bet on a series outcome.
 There are play money options for US residents available.

 Each day, the game sees about 7.5 million concurrent players at peak hours, and tens of millions of people play each month.
-27 million people watched the 2014 World Championship Finals live (which was broadcast on ESPN 3 as well as being streamed online), and the official YouTube video of it has another 3 million views.
-More people watched the League of Legends 2014 World Championship Finals than the deciding game of either the 2014 NBA Finals (18 million) or the 2014 World Series (23.5 million).
+44 million people watched the 2019 World Championship Finals.
+More people watched the League of Legends 2019 World Championship Finals than the deciding game of either the 2019 NBA Finals (20.5 million) or the 2019 World Series (14 million).

 Getting an Edge at LOL Betting

-The best place to start learning more is by either watching one of the previously alluded to World Championship Finals matches, or reading a guide such as the one linked to above.
+The best place to start learning more is by either watching one of the previously alluded to World Championship Finals matches or reading a guide such as the one linked to above.
 Watching a lot of the game being played is an obvious necessity, and twitch.tv features an inestimable amount of channels dedicated to the game.
-Watching a stream by the top players, such as those in Team Solomid, is the most advisable, and the links to those can be found in each player’s profile.
-There are many other great teams and players, and a listing of some of the top teams, can be found at Leaguepedia on this page.
-Playing the game is also one of the best ways to learn, if not the best, but it is certainly not required (in the same way that playing basketball is not required to bet on it, or to watch and understand it).
+Watching a stream by the top players, such as those in Team Liquid, is the most advisable, and the links to those can be found in each player’s profile.
+Playing the game is also one of the best ways to learn, if not the best, but it is certainly not required (in the same way that playing basketball is not required to bet on it or to watch and understand it).